SofiaMFonseca/dscarrostop/README.md

 # Design Figma for the project [here](https://www.figma.com/file/SGgxfyEMVs2gr04URFB75E/Desafio-Componentes-React)

+## Correction criteria for this task:

+1) Component to represent the header
+2) Component to represent the car card
+3) Component to represent the comment card
+4) Component to represent the footer

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.